thaisgm/teamWolverines/README.md

 # teamWolverines
-2nd Annual Hacking for Hackathon with Girls in Tech
+2nd Annual "Hacking for Humanity" Hackathon with Girls in Tech

 July 28-July 29, 2018